 This algorithm works in the wavelet domain, and provides a simplified user interface.
 Wavelet decomposition allows you to adjust the denoise strength depending on the coarseness of the noise in the image.
-This mode can be used in either Y0U0V0 color mode (which allows you to independently control luminance and chroma noise) or RGB color mode (which allows you to independently control noise for each RGB channel).
+This mode can be used in either Y0U0V0 color mode (which allows you to independently control luminance and chroma noise) or RGB color mode (which allows you to independently control luminance).